ahmedasad236/Fast-React-Pizza/README.md

 ## Credits

 This project was developed by <a href="https://github.com/ahmedasad236" target="_black">
-Ahmed Asaad</a> during The react course of Mr.Jonas schmidtman.
+Ahmed Asaad</a> during The react course of Mr.Jonas schmedttman.